Changing tenancy and home ownership after a death

 If the housing association does not start court proceedings within 12 months, you can keep the tenancy.

-- going to court usually takes at least 2 weeks
+- going to court usually takes at least 4 to 8 weeks (longer if courts are busy)

 You can ask the housing association if they can support you to find another place to live to stop you becoming homeless.
 They may support you but they do not have to.